ethanchung936/CrosswordSolver/README.md

 # CrosswordSolver
 This is a program that takes a crossword template and a set of words and returns a file containing solutions to the template based on the given words.
 This is achieved by using a recursive backtracking algorithm.
+Created for CMPUT 201 Fall 2022

-This is a C program and can be run on Linux or on Winodows using MinGW.
+This is a C program and can be run on Linux or on Windows using MinGW.

 On Linux simply run the make command to compile:
 ```